Owen-sz/shades-playground/katsu/modules/shades/sway/look-into.md

    use Meta+. to open
 - rofi-wayland as a file explorer?
 - rofi clipboard history
-- rofi shutdown menu
 - rofi bluetooth/network menu
 - dynamically hide waybar icons?
-- waybar update module with topgrade?
 - blue transparency + ui elements (like the waybar clock or calendar) inside bubbles all over cuz water
 - prioritize being fast
 - some sort of way to centralize all your configs easily and BE ABLE TO ADD THEM MANUALLY TOO. so like look in the docsof the random ass package u just installed to find where the config is and add it manually. base on umcli?
-- get rid of all the bs packages like the perl shit?? where does perl even come from? is it from UM? is it needed?
-- sddm fucky, lightdm pulls in cinnamon and doesnt like sway it says xdg_runtime_dir is not set in the enviornment??
 - figure out why fedora sway doesnt pull in seatd? wtf is up with seatd
-- fix migration script to include
 - wrap swaybg in umcli
 - fedora sway uses swaybg which has its images in usr/share/backgrounds/ and has its config (what image sway is using) in the sway config (etc/sway/config)
 - lea has that css website for os ui little snippets